 By the end of last month, I’d already edited and published my conversation with Plymouth Coxswain Dave Milford — 40 minutes of gold dust which has been incredibly well received.

 I’ve also introduced Sounds from the Coast, a series of mini-soundscapes derived from the sound recordings I’ve made over the years.

 The first 5 minute episode is publicly available on my Podcast page but you can listen to it right here too:

 Subsequent episodes of Sounds from the Coast will be published on my Patreon page, a place where I’m hoping to garner enough support to help keep the project afloat (again, more on this to follow below).

 Finally, my ongoing Project Diaries — a series in which I reveal little-known anecdotes from my journey — has morphed from the written word into podcasts too.

 I published the first podcast version of Project Diaries last weekend, an anecdote from Dungeness.
 Click here or on the image below to access it:

 BUT I’M GOING TO NEED YOUR HELP…

-“This is all excellent, positive stuff under difficult circumstances, Jack, but why do you keep banging on about your Patreon page?”
+“This is all excellent, positive stuff under difficult circumstances, Jack, but why do you keep banging on about your supporter page?”

 Well, there are no two ways about it — I’m going to need your help if the project is to survive the lockdown and beyond.